nojnhuh/cluster-api/docs/book/src/clusterctl/commands/move.md

-Before moving a `Cluster`, clusterctl sets the `Cluster.Spec.Paused` field to `true` stopping the controllers from reconciling the workload cluster _in the source management cluster_.
+Before moving a `Cluster`, clusterctl sets the `Cluster.Spec.Paused` field to `true` stopping the controllers from reconciling the workload cluster _in the source management cluster_. clusterctl will then wait for the `clusterctl.cluster.x-k8s.io/move-blocked` annotation not to exist on any resource to be moved.

 The `Cluster` object created in the target management cluster instead will be actively reconciled as soon as the move process completes.